vibbio/website/source/page-content/plans/faq.md

 </div>
 <div class="question">
 ### Can I hire someone to help me with filming or text?
 Yes.
 Our content and video specialists are ready to help.
-You can easily order all extra servies from within your account.
+You can easily order all extra services from within your account.
 </div>
 <div class="question">
 ### How long will it take before I get my video?